Javakheti: Middle Ages

-Between 9th-11th centuries part of Javakheti/Javakhk was ruled by Bagratid Armenia.
 In the mid-10th century, part of Javakheti was incorporated into Kingdom of Abkhazia.
 In 964 Leon III of Abkhazia extended his influence to Javakheti, and during his reign the Kumurdo Cathedral was built.
 In subsequent centuries, Javakheti remained in the hands of the unified Georgian monarchy and had a period of significant development, during which numerous bridges, churches, monasteries, and royal residences (Lgivi, Ghrtila, Bozhano, Vardzia, etc.) were built.
-In 1064 the Seljuk Turks conquered the area and ruled over the area until 1118 when the David the Builder liberated the area from the Turks.
-It then became part of the Principality of Armenia ruled by the Zakarian family, as a vassal state of the Kingdom of Georgia.
+This territory suffered greatly from the invasions of Alp Arslan in 1064.
+In 1118, the Seljuks again invaded Javakheti and killed its ruling Georgian feudal lord, Beshken II Jaqeli.
+However, King David the Builder managed to take revenge on them and defeat them.

-In 1245, Javakhketi came under the control of the Toreli feudal family.
+In 1245, Javakheti came under the control of the Toreli feudal family.
 In 1268, Javakheti was annexed by the principality of Samtskhe-Saatabago, ruled by the House of Jaqeli.
-In the 1587, the region, along with the entirety of the Principality, was occupied by the Ottoman Empire becoming the Childir Eyalet.
+In 1587, the region, along with the entirety of the Principality, was occupied by the Ottoman Empire becoming the Childir Eyalet.
 The area's population was devastated by the Turco-Mongol incursions.
 In 1484, Yaqub bin Uzun Hasan of the Aq Qoyunlu devastated the principality.
 Islam began to spread in the area among both Georgians and Armenians.

-As the Georgian Church began to lose influence in the area, many Chalcedonian Armenians began to join the Armenian Catholic Church.
-The Islamized locals began to mix with the Turkic settlers, forming the Meskhetian Turk identity, that became dominant to the west of Javakheti in Meskheti.
-In 1731 Nader Shah of Afsharid Iran launched an incursion into the Caucasus and during this time enslaved 6,000 Armenians from the Childir Eyalet according to Armenian Catholicos Abraham Kretatsi.
+In the XVI century, as mentioned, the Ottoman Empire conquered the region of Javakheti.
+Toward the end of the same century, in an effort to maximize tax collection, the Ottoman authorities conducted a comprehensive population survey of the area.
+According to the data obtained from this survey, it is evident that Georgians made up approximately 90 – 95 % of Javakheti’s population during the 16th century.
+Therefore, claims by certain Armenian scholars, publicists, and political commentators suggesting that Javakheti was historically part of the Armenian domain prior to the 19th century are not supported by historical evidence.

+As the Georgian Church began to lose influence in the area, many Georgians became Muslim, the process is also known as Turkification of Meskhetians (then Meskhetian Turks).